Swatch: Bellamy and Pay

 These Swatch models of wristwatches with a quartz movement are additionally equipped with a near-field communication (NFC) chip to accommodate contactless payment.
-As an improved second generation, Swatch introduced model Pay for the Chinese market in July 2017.
+As an improved second generation, Swatch introduced the model Pay for the Chinese market in July 2017.
 Unlike the Bellamy, Pay can be programmed and activated in Swatch shops using a Cloud Computing service operated by several Chinese banks.

 Sistem51

 Swatch introduced Sistem51 at Baselworld 2013 as "the world's first mechanical movement with entirely automated assembly."
 The movement uses 51 components anchored to a central screw with automatic winding and a 90-hour power reserve – and is 100% Swiss made on a 65 ft automated assembly line in clean-room conditions, without human intervention.

-The movement is permanently sealed in its case with structural adhesive securing both the acrylic crystal over the dial and the caseback, making it invulnerable to environmental conditions including moisture, dust or foreign objects – and also making it maintenance free – i.e., impossible to service.
+The movement is permanently sealed in its case with structural adhesive securing both the acrylic crystal over the dial and the case back, making it invulnerable to environmental conditions including moisture, dust or foreign objects – and also making it maintenance free – i.e., impossible to service.

 The movement is made from ARCAP, an anti-magnetic alloy of copper, nickel, and zinc – designed to free the movement from the need for adjustment.
 The escapement has no manual adjustment or regulator; the initial rate is factory laser-set.
-Swatch reports precision of ±5 seconds per day.
+Swatch reports precision of ±10 seconds per day.
 The design's peripheral bi-directional rotor allows viewing of movement components through the caseback.